vidushi-shay/python-hanoi-towers/README.md

 # Hanoi Towers Game

 ## Description
-A python implementation of the classic Tower of Hanoi puzzle, developed in two milestones.
+A Python implementation of the classic Tower of Hanoi puzzle, developed in two milestones.
 - Milestone 1 is a console-based version of the game.
 - Milestone 2 is a graphical user interface (GUI) version created using the graphics library.
 Both versions use a stack data structure to manage the towers and disks.